 For fall bike riding, high-visible clothing and saddle bag gear are more accessible for motorists.

-Dusk is coming earlier and earlier as the season continues.
+Dusk is coming earlier and earlier as the fall season continues.
 This means the evening intrudes on some great riding opportunities in the daylight.
-While some days will be saved temporarily when we fall backward an hour on November 6th this year, the time change can still negatively affect cyclists.
+In contrast, some days will be saved temporarily when we fall backward an hour on Sunday, November 3rd, this year.
+Time changes can still negatively affect cyclists.

-When times change, it affects a person’s sleeping routine leading to a lack of sleep.
-This sleep deprivation makes people less attentive while driving.
-While November 6th is a Sunday this year, you would think that people will most likely sleep in, decreasing the number of accidents.
-However, cyclists and other pedestrians should be aware and be extra cautious that day and the day following.
 Why?
 Because people need time to adjust to the time change.
-According to a study done in Sleep Medicine and The Royal Society for the Prevention of Accidents, it has been found that there is a significant increase in fatal accidents following the changes in daylight savings time when it occurs on a Sunday or Monday.
+According to a study done in Sleep Medicine and The Royal Society for the Prevention of Accidents, there has been a significant increase in fatal accidents following the changes in daylight savings time when it occurs on a Sunday or Monday.

 This means that staying visible is even more critical than usual.
 This isn’t limited to the morning but throughout the day, whether on the road or trail.